RLPR/rlpr.github.io/index.md

 The submission is independent from ICPR and RRPR timelines: you can send your contribution before, during, or after these events.
 All submissions will be reviewed in submission order.

 Anyway, two deadlines:
-- **May 6**: until this date, we guarentee a response before the May 20, in order to add the label into your camera ready
+- **May 11**: until this date, we guarentee a response before the May 20, in order to add the label into your camera ready
-- **May 28**: until this date, you will ba able to include the label in your RRPR paper
+- **May 28**: until this date, you will be able to include the label in your RRPR paper

 ### Which are the accepted languages/libraries/operating systems?